Bioinformatic developments leading to the development of new leads and innovative diagnostics

 In two decades, scientists have gone from the sheet of paper for reading sequencing data to the receipt of a hard drive containing several Gigabits of Data, the Origin of Big Data.
 To analyze these Big Data, scientists have to switch their traditional easy-to-use tool or database to multiprocessors, multicores and parallelism platforms and programs.
 But these changes allow observing cellular systems at an increasing number of levels and in increasing details, which impose increasing demands on statistical methods and bioinformatic tools for the analysis and the management of this huge amount of data generated by these technologies.

 Beyond the early stages of the simple commercial availabilities, Acobiom proposes specific softwares, programs and algorithms to treat and analyze omic Big Data obtained from NGS or qPCR systems.

 Facing to the increasing demands on statistical methods and bioinformatic tools for the analysis and the management of the huge amounts of data, Acobiom adjusts tools and parameters to the specifications of its partners and their specific biological requests.
 It may concern RNA profiling (RNAseq, microRNA, etc.), DNA (full genome, HLA typing, targeting resequencing, ATACseq, etc.), a De novo Assembly, a SNPs or InDels detection, an Alignment analysis..

 MARS (Matrix of RNA-Seq) project

-The aim of the MaRS research program is to collect and to allow the comparison of the NGS transcriptomic data produced by laboratories around the world.
+The aim of the MaRS research program is to collect and to allow the comparison of the NGS transcriptomic data produced by laboratories worldwide.
 MaRS is focused on the RNA‐Seq method, which reflects the expression of the genes in a specific condition.